Specialised optional modules allow you to explore issues around public relations, political communication and transnational media.

 You'll also get dedicated research training to help you prepare for your final year dissertation.

-In addition, you can take your language learning to a more advanced level.
+In addition, you will take your language learning to a more advanced level.

 You will take four optional modules.

 This module explores the evolution of political communication from the turn of the 20th century and considers its links to the emergence of modern public relations.
 Starting with the influential work of Edward Bernys, widely considered as the father of modern public relations, we will consider how PR has developed and how its tactics and practices have increasingly been co-opted by modern politicians.
 The module examines the promotional strategies employed by political parties in campaign cycles and during non-election periods, strategies sometimes described as news management and 'spin'.
 This module will also look at the history of modern propaganda campaigns from their early origins during the First and Second World Wars, through to more contemporary examples.

 In this module you'll learn how show business is broken down into 'show' and 'business' in film, television and promotional industries and examine how creative decision-making, technology and legislation influence those industries.
 You'll also learn about how advertising and market research influence the design and production of media in certain regions and how film and television industries have developed in different contexts and periods.
 This module is worth 20 credits.

 In this module you'll learn about the concepts of ‘transnational’ and ‘postnational’ media, taking into account the movement and interactions of people, finance, technology and ideas around the world.
 The module addresses in particular global media interactions emerging from tensions between forces of cultural homogenisation and heterogenisation.
 You'll also develop a foundation of theoretical knowledge to be applied to case studies in global film, television and other screen and print media.
 This module is worth 20 credits.

 Media Identities: Who We Are and How We Feel